rluu/rluu.github.io/about.md

 ![Picture of Ryan Luu]({{ site.baseurl }}/images/RyanLuu.png)

 Hello!
-I'm Ryan Luu, a software engineer in the DC area, specializing in Java, Python and C++.
+I’m Ryan Luu, a software engineer in the DC area, specializing in Java, Python and C++.
 I have an interest in all things related to programming and software development.

 My primary skillsets are: